ptorr-msft/WhichDll/README.md

          15    E 00011CE0 CreateFileFromAppW
 ```

-Here is the help output from the tool:
+Here is the full help output from the tool:

 ```
 WhichDll: Which DLL exports a given function, according to an implib?